How Your Donation Makes a Difference

 Also displayed at this exhibition are LEGO vignettes built along the same themes by the residents of Melrose Home.
 Guided by fans from the local community & the Home's care staff, each vignette showcases the creativity and dedication of the residents in the first collaboration of its kind between these two communities.

 Do your bit for charity by bidding on these LEGO vignettes!
 Bidding closes 3pm on the 4th of March 2018 so act fast!

-Continued support from donors is greatly appreciated so that we can continue to provide quality residential care and meals, therapeutic and developmental services, enrichment and recreational programmes, and facilities management for the betterment of our residents interests and needs.
+Continued support from donors will enable us to provide quality residential care and meals, therapeutic and developmental services, enrichment and recreational programmes, and facilities management for the betterment of our residents' interests and needs.